Memory-aware curriculum federated learning for breast cancer classification: Results

-\paragraph{\textbf{Comparison with different strategies}} To demonstrate the performance of our proposed method (\textit{Fed-Align-CL}), three non-federated strategies and with two federated strategies.
-The non-federated strategies consists of: (i) training and testing within a single site (\textit{Single}); (ii) training using one site and testing on another site (\textit{Cross}); and (iii) collecting multi-site data together for training (\textit{Mix}).
+\paragraph{\textbf{Comparison with different strategies}} To demonstrate the performance of our proposed method (\textit{Fed-Align-CL}), we compared it with three non-federated strategies and with two federated strategies.
+The non-federated strategies consist of: (i) training and testing within a single site (\textit{Single}); (ii) training using one site and testing on another site (\textit{Cross}); and (iii) collecting multi-site data together for both training and testing (\textit{Mix}).
 The later does not preserve data privacy since this model requires access to all training images and their respective classification labels.
 In \textit{Cross}, we denote the site used for training as `tr$<$site$>$`.
 Also, we ignore the performance of the site used for training in this row, and report it in the row `Single'.
-The federated strategies consist of training a client-server-based FL method with: (iv) \texttt{FedAvg}~\cite{Mcmahan2017FedAvg}, and (v) federated adversarial learning~\cite{Peng2019FedDA, Li2020FLDA}.
+The federated strategies consist of training a client-server-based FL method with: (iv) \texttt{FedAvg}~\cite{McMahan2017FedAvg}, and (v) federated adversarial learning~\cite{Peng2019FedDA, Li2020FLDA}.
 We also performed an ablation study to verify the individual contributions of the domain alignment and the curriculum scheduling.
-Therefore, we included in our comparison \textit{Fed-CL}.
+Therefore, we included in our comparison: \textit{Fed}, \textit{Fed-Align} and \textit{Fed-CL}.